Dorylus: Life cycle

-Seasonally, when food supplies become short, they leave the hill and form marching columns of up to 50,000,000 ants, which are considered a menace to people, though they can be easily avoided; a column can only travel about 20 metres in an hour.
+Seasonally, when food supplies become short, they leave the hill and form marching columns of up to 20,000,000 ants, which constitute a considerable threat to humans, though they can be easily avoided as a column can only travel about 20 meters in an hour.
 It is for those unable to move, or when the columns pass through homes, that there is the greatest risk.
-Their presence is, conversely, beneficial to certain human communities, such as the Maasai, as they perform a pest prevention service in farming communities, consuming the majority of other crop-pests, from insects to large rats.
+The presence of a mobile column of safari ants is, conversely, beneficial to certain human communities, such as the Maasai.
+They perform a pest prevention service in farming communities, consuming the majority of other crop-pests, from insects to large rats.
 For example, driver ants prey on larvae of the African sugarcane borer, a pest moth in sub-Saharan Africa.

 The characteristic long columns of ants will fiercely defend themselves against anything that attacks them.
 Columns are arranged with the smaller ants being flanked by the larger soldier ants.
 These instinctively take up positions as sentries, and set a perimeter corridor through which the smaller ants can run safely.
 Their bite is severely painful, each soldier leaving two puncture wounds when removed.
 Removal is difficult, however, as their jaws are extremely strong, and one can pull a soldier ant in two without it releasing its hold.
 Large numbers of ants can kill small or immobilized animals and strip them to husks.
-A large part of their diet is earthworms.
+Such is the strength of the ant's jaws that, in East Africa, they are used as natural emergency sutures.
+Various East African indigenous tribal peoples (e.g. the Maasai moran), when suffering from a laceration in the wilds, will use the soldiers to stitch the wound by getting the ants to bite on both sides of the gash, then breaking off the body.
+This use of ants as makeshift surgical staples creates a seal that can hold for days at a time, and the procedure can be repeated, if necessary, allowing for natural healing.

 All Dorylus species are blind, and, like most varieties of ants, communicate primarily through pheromones.